szkajvolker/szkajvolker/README.md

 ### 💻 Junior Frontend Developer 🎨

-I am a passionate developer and motivated frontend developer with a strong interest in building clean, responsive, and user-friendly web applications.
+I am a passionate and motivated frontend developer from Hungary, with a strong interest in building clean, responsive, and user-friendly web applications.
 During my studies I also build several MERN stack projects, which helped me understand full application flows, CRUD operations, and error handling.

 ----